X3I/poketwo.com/guides/fishing.md

 * __Old Rod__
-  The Old Rod is usually the first rod to be obtained by the player and is also the weakest of the three as it will only allow the player to fish for Magikarps and other common water type Pokemon.
+  The Old Rod is usually the first rod to be obtained by the player and is also the weakest of the three as it will only allow the player to fish for Magikarps and other common water type Pokémon.
 * __Good Rod__
   The Good Rod is the second rod to be obtained by the player, and opens up more types of Pokémon able to be caught.